 As a result of all these works, Andrew was commissioned by Nancy Spidel, director of the Colorado Flute Orchestra to compose his beautiful Mountain Song, for Flute Choir, Harp and String Bass.
 Andrew made a quick visit to Colorado in the Rockies for the premiere.
 It was just before Christmas 2003.
 I couldn't go because I was busy: our daughter Anna was due to get married to Mike Price 2 days after Christmas!

 Premiere of Andrew Downes' Mountain Song for Flute Choir, Harp and String Bass, Colorado Flute Orchestra directed by Nancy Spidel, 2003

-Mountain Song was performed in the 2006 USA National Flute Convention, by the Columbia Flute Choir, directed by Sharyn Byer.
+Mountain Song was performed in the 2006 USA National Flute Convention, by the Columbia Flute Choir, directed by the late Sharyn Byer.
 The Convention was held in Pittsburgh.
 Andrew and I went to this performance and then drove via the Finger Lakes to Boston, Massachusetts, where Paula had organised a concert of Andrew's unaccompanied sacred choral music in King's Chapel.
 Andrew and I sang in this concert.
 Another unforgettable memory for me.

 While we were there, we drove to New Jersey to hear Uptown Flutes perform Andrew's Sonata for 8 Flutes.
 Uptown Flutes also recorded the work for CD.